 Now that you know what to look for in a dog trainer and the type of dog training classes your pup needs, it’s time to begin the actual search.
 This can seem daunting, but breaking the search into steps will help you through the process.

 - Searching Online: the first and easiest place to start your search is by going online.
 Use a search engine, such as Google (Bing, Yahoo, etc.), and use search terms such as “dog trainers near me,” “professional dog trainers near me,” “dog training classes near me,” etc. These searches will bring up lists of dog trainers in your area and will prove to be one of the fastest ways to start searching for a trainer near you.

 - Referrals, Reviews and Recommendations: when searching for a dog trainer, don’t hesitate to search for reviews and referrals online.
 In addition, you can also ask trainers for a list of referrals you can contact.
 Another option is to ask family, friends, colleagues at work and even your veterinarian for their recommendations about dog trainers they may have used in the past.

 Talking with Trainers

 Once you’ve put together a list of prospective dog trainers, you’re ready to begin asking them the questions we outlined earlier in the article, in the section: Things to Look for in a Dog Trainer.
 Don’t hesitate to ask any and all questions you have, because this is the best way to find the trainer that’s the best fit for you and your fur baby.
+The trainer should be able to teach you things as well such as how to give a pill to your dog.
 If you’re dealing with dog problems, then the questions will also help you zero in on the best trainer to work with these issues.
 Don’t be afraid to ask.
 If the trainer isn’t easy to talk with, then go on to your next choice, until you find the trainer who seems to be the best fit.